PEO ACWA Introduction

 Headquarters in Maryland

 PEO ACWA is headquartered at Aberdeen Proving Ground, Maryland.
-The PEO ACWA headquarters team oversees the activities at plants in Kentucky and Colorado, which are carrying out the safe and environmentally sound destruction of the remaining U.S. chemical weapons stockpile.
+The PEO ACWA headquarters team oversees the activities at plants in Kentucky and Colorado, which completed the safe and environmentally sound destruction of the remaining declared U.S. chemical weapons stockpile.

 Facility in Pueblo, Colorado

-The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, is destroying the chemical weapons stockpile at the U.S. Army Pueblo Chemical Depot, or PCD, in southeastern Colorado.
-The plant is dedicated to the destruction of 2,613 U.S. tons of mustard agent that has been stored at PCD since the 1950s.
+The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, destroyed the chemical weapons stockpile at the U.S. Army Pueblo Chemical Depot (PCD), now known as the U.S. Army Chemical Materials Activity-West, in southeastern Colorado.
+The plant destroyed 2,613 U.S. tons of mustard agent that had been stored at PCD since the 1950s.

 Facility near Richmond, Kentucky

-The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is destroying the U.S. chemical weapons stockpile at the Blue Grass Army Depot, or BGAD, near Richmond, Kentucky.
-The plant is dedicated to the destruction of 523 U.S. tons of nerve agents sarin (GB) and VX, and mustard agent that has been stored at BGAD since the 1940s.
+The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, destroyed the U.S. chemical weapons stockpile at the Blue Grass Army Depot, or BGAD, near Richmond, Kentucky.
+The plant destroyed 523 U.S. tons of nerve agents sarin (GB) and VX, and mustard agent that had been stored at BGAD since the 1940s.

 Field Office in Alabama

-The PEO ACWA Anniston Field Office, or AFO, was established in 2014 to preserve the technical expertise of the former Anniston Chemical Agent Disposal Facility staff and to leverage Anniston’s Static Detonation Chamber during chemical weapons destruction in Colorado and Kentucky.
+The PEO ACWA Anniston Field Office was established in 2014 to preserve the technical expertise of the former Anniston Chemical Agent Disposal Facility staff and to leverage Anniston’s Static Detonation Chamber during chemical weapons destruction in Colorado and Kentucky.

-When is the U.S. scheduled to complete its chemical weapons destruction?
+When did the U.S. complete its chemical weapons destruction?

 Who manages the ACWA program?